Many are based in Amsterdam, but this is a global phenomenon.

 Usually, any payment you are asked to make will be by money order, wire transfer, international funds transfer, pre-loaded cards, or digital currency like Bitcoin, since these methods are considered the most difficult to trace.
 Legitimate lotteries never require you to pay any fee to obtain your winnings.

-If you think you have been victimized by a lottery prize scam, consult with our fund recovery experts at MyChargeBack.
+If you think you’ve been the victim of a lottery prize scam, contact the fund recovery experts at MyChargeBack.